wollemat/samurai/README.md

 Usage: samurai [-h] [-x <int>] [-l <int>] [-c] [-s] [-n]

 -h:		 Print this help page.
 -x <int>:	 Set the amount of generated passwords.
+Defaults to 1.
 -l <int>:	 Set the length of the generated passwords.
+Defaults to 12.
 -n <int>:	 Set the amount of numbers in the generated passwords.
+Defaults to 0.
 -c:		 Enable capitalization of the generated passwords.
 -s:		 Add a special character to the generated passwords.
 ```

 Good luck!

-## Authors
+## Contributors

 * **Frederik Christian Slothouber** - *Initial work* - [wollemat](https://github.com/wollemat)
+* Icon made by [monkik](https://www.flaticon.com/authors/monkik) from [www.flaticon.com](https://www.flaticon.com)